Pertrick/HospitalManagementSystem/README.md

-# HospitalManagementSystem with Laravel Livewire
+# HospitalManagementSystem with Laravel JetStream/Livewire